Trump Nominates Patrick Shanahan to Run the Military After Historic Delay

 Add to that the litany of other issues putting pressure on the liberal international order that won the Cold War and advanced American interests for a half century.

+”The biggest challenge is balancing it all,” Shanahan told reporters Thursday outside the Pentagon after the White House announced his nomination.
+“For me, it’s about practicing selectful neglect so that we can stay focused on the future but not ignore a lot of the emerging, really important issues that pop up day-to-day that you don’t plan for.”

-Shanahan’s lack of experience already made him a target from a bipartisan group of lawmakers during the Munich Security Conference in February when he defended Trump’s decision to pull American troops from Syria, where they are currently fighting ISIS.
+Shanahan’s lack of foreign policy experience already made him a target from a bipartisan group of lawmakers in February during the Munich Security Conference when he defended Trump’s decision to pull American troops from Syria, where they are currently fighting ISIS.

 Republican Sen. Lindsey Graham of South Carolina reportedly called him an “adversary” after Shanahan offered explanations of why the troops should come home.
 Graham is a member of the Senate Armed Services Committee, which will decide whether Shanahan’s nomination moves forward to a larger vote.